hernandezj1/XMLCit/README.md

 ## Purpose

-  This packages was developed by staff of the Research Computing Center at Florida State University to serve the needs of our digital humanities community.
+  This packages was developed to serve the needs of the digital humanities community particularly those working with repeated citation on TEI-XML texts.
 Therefore the methods and functions in this package were developed with ease of use in mind and to be specifically applicable to TEI-XML standards.
 TEI-XML specifications can be found here <a href='https://tei-c.org/'>TEI</a>

   The functions and methods here encompassed modify XMl documents on a large scale to avoid tedious work by the researcher.
 The main goald of this package was to provide a way to do the following: